 Change in Enrollment Status.
-Financial aid is initially awarded assuming fulltime enrollment (12 or more credits for undergraduates; 9 or more for graduates).
-Dropping and/or adding courses during the registration period and the first week of class can change your enrollment status from fulltime to part-time, and this can affect aid eligibility.
+Financial aid is initially awarded assuming full-time enrollment (12 or more credits for undergraduates; nine or more for graduates).
+Dropping and/or adding courses during the registration period and the first week of class can change your enrollment status from full-time to part-time, and this can affect aid eligibility.

-- Federal Direct Loan borrowers must be enrolled at least halftime (6 or more credits for undergraduates; 4.5 or more for graduates).
+- Federal Direct Loan borrowers must be enrolled at least half-time (six or more credits for undergraduates; 4.5 or more for graduates).

 Third Week Attendance.
 The University adopted a policy to monitor the enrollment of students receiving financial aid.
 Students who are not attending a class for which they are registered during the first three weeks of the semester will have their aid reduced.
 Registration credits and tuition charges are adjusted to reflect non-attendance, and a Never Attended fee is assessed.
 For more information, click here.